Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC: Higgs Signal and Event Selections

 In most cases, the physics background can be reduced and the statistical significance for the Higgs boson signal enhanced if we apply a suitable requirement on the cluster transverse mass distributions~\cite{Jain:2019ebq} $M_T(\ell\ell,\notE_T)$ and $M_T(c\ell\ell,\notE_T)$.
-However, we have found that the collinear invariant mass and cluster transverse mass are highly correlated.
+We have found that acceptance requirement on $M_{\tau\tau}$ and $M_{c\tau\tau}$ is much more effective than mass requirement on the cluster transverse masses.
 After the mass selection on the collinear invariant mass, the effects of additional requirements on the cluster transverse mass are negligible.